ubemacapuno/capa-tracker/README.md

 - Greater understanding of CRUD operations and routing
 - Deploying full-stack applications to Heroku
 - Incorporating Passport and Google Authentication, and authorized redirect URIs
-- Add functionality to include attachment uploads
-- Add functionality to support .csv export of CAPA data